auth0/auth0.js/README.md

 ##### SSO enabled

 By default SSO is enabled (equivalent to passing the `sso: true` option to the `login` method).
-This means that after a successful login, Auth0 will set a special cookie that can be used to automatically log a user onto additional websites that are registered as Auth0 apps.
+This means that after a successful login, Auth0 will set a special cookie that [can be used](#sso) to automatically log a user onto additional websites that are registered as Auth0 apps.
 When using either the Database or Active Directory/LDAP connections with SSO enabled, you can still choose to go with Redirect or Popup Mode.

 As with other connection types, Redirect Mode will happen by default.
-The browser will navigate to a login page that will prompt the user for their credentials and then, when login is complete, redirect back to the `callbackURL` you set when you initialized the Auth0 client.
+The browser will navigate to a login page that will prompt the user for their credentials and then, when login is complete, redirect back to the `callbackURL`.
 However, one of the unique options you have with Database and Active Directory/LDAP connections is that the redirect to the login page can be bypassed if the `username` and `password` options are passed to the `login` method.
 These values are typically collected via a *custom login form* in your app:

 ```js
 auth0.login({